 Many banks offer a text message (SMS) banking service, which lets you set up alerts to your mobile phone.
-You can get weekly balance updates or choose when you receive them, including:
+You can get regular balance updates, and messages including:

 If your balance drops below zero or an amount of your choice